mzyui/weavetui/weavetui_derive/README.md

 ## ✨ Features

-*   **Automatic Trait Implementation:** The `#[component]` attribute automatically implements `weavetui_core::Component` and `weavetui_core::ComponentAccessor` for your structs, handling the necessary boilerplate.
+*   **Automatic Trait Implementation:** The `#[component]` attribute automatically implements `weavetui_core::Component` and `weavetui_core::ComponentAccessor` for your structs.
+This includes injecting a `_ctx` field (of type `weavetui_core::ComponentContext`) to manage internal component state like children, area, active status, action sender, and theme manager.
-*   **Declarative Child Management:** Easily define and manage child components directly within your component's attribute, fostering a clear and hierarchical UI structure.
+*   **Declarative Child Management:** Easily define and manage child components directly within your component's attribute using `children = [...]`, fostering a clear and hierarchical UI structure.
+The macro handles the creation and initialization of these children.
-*   **Reduced Boilerplate:** Drastically cuts down on repetitive code, making component creation faster and less error-prone, allowing you to focus on custom logic.
+*   **Reduced Boilerplate:** Drastically cuts down on repetitive code for trait implementations and common component setup, making component creation faster and less error-prone, allowing you to focus on custom logic.
-*   **Integration with `weavetui_core`:** Seamlessly integrates with the core traits defined in `weavetui_core`, providing a cohesive development experience.
+*   **Integration with `weavetui_core`:** Seamlessly integrates with the core traits and types defined in `weavetui_core`, providing a cohesive and powerful development experience.

 ## 🚀 Getting Started